Open Vocabulary Monocular 3D Object Detection: Experiments

+We report the mean Average Precision in 3D (AP$_\threed$) computed across all evaluated categories.
+Following the Omni3D~\cite{brazil2023omni3d} evaluation protocol, predictions are matched to ground truth using 3D Intersection over Union (IoU${_\text{3D}}$), which measures the volumetric overlap between predicted and ground truth 3D bounding boxes.
+The evaluation is conducted across IoU${_\text{3D}}$ thresholds $\tau \in [0.05,0.10,...,0.50]$, with the final AP$_\threed$ representing the mean average precision across all thresholds and categories.
+For evaluation on novel categories and novel datasets, we additionally report target-aware metrics~(see~\cref{subsec:evaluation_prototype}).

-\paragraph{Implementation Details.} Our implementation is based on Pytorch3D~\cite{ravi2020accelerating} and Detectron2~\cite{wu2019detectron2}.
-We utilize DINOv2~\cite{oquab2023dinov2} as the image feature encoder, freezing all parameters during training.
-All experiments are conducted on four NVIDIA A100 GPUs.
-The models are trained for 116k steps with a batch size of 64.
-We employ SGD with an initial learning rate of 0.012, which decays by a factor of 10 at 60\% and 80\% of the training duration.
-During training, image augmentations including random horizontal flipping and resizing are applied.
+\paragraph{Implementation Details.} Our implementation is based on PyTorch3D~\cite{ravi2020accelerating} and Detectron2~\cite{wu2019detectron2}.
+We initialize the image feature encoder with pre-trained DINOv2 base weights~\cite{oquab2023dinov2}.
+The model is trained on eight NVIDIA A100 GPUs for five days.
+For reference, DetAny3D~\cite{zhang2025detect} is trained on 64 A100 GPUs for two weeks.
+The models are trained for 116k steps with a batch size of 64 using SGD optimizer with an initial learning rate of 0.0012, which decays by a factor of 10 at 60\% and 80\% of training.
+We apply standard image augmentations including random horizontal flipping and resizing during training.

+Due to computational constraints, models trained in the analysis section (~\cref{sec:analysis}) employ a resource-efficient setting where the pre-trained image encoder is kept frozen during training and the depth estimator is excluded.
+Unless explicitly stated otherwise, all methods use Grounding DINO~\cite{liu2023grounding} for 2D detection on novel categories, and all methods requiring pseudo depth input use UniDepthv2~\cite{piccinelli2025unidepthv2}.